dask/dask-blog/_posts/2019-03-30-numba-stencil.md

 This function knows that it consumes a 2d array of int8's and produces a 2d array of int8's of the same dimensions.

-This sort of annotation is a small change, but it lets other systems like Dask enough information to use it intelligently.
-Rather than call functions like map_blocks, we can just use the function directly, as if our Dask Array was just a very large NumPy array.
+This sort of annotation is a small change, but it gives other systems like Dask enough information to use it intelligently.
+Rather than call functions like `map_blocks`, we can just use the function directly, as if our Dask Array was just a very large NumPy array.

 ```python